-Grade Level: 11-12 Course #: 7330 Length: 2 Semesters Credit(s): 1 credit per sem.; 2 credits maximum

-Principles of Cosmetology offers an introduction to cosmetology with emphasis on basic practical skills and theories including roller control, quick styling, shampooing, hair coloring, permanent waving, facials, manicuring, business and personal ethics, and bacteriology and sanitation.
+Grade Level: 11-12 Course #: 7330 Length: 2 Semesters Credit(s): 1 credit per sem.; 2 credits maximum Diploma: Counts as a Directed Principles of Cosmetology offers an introduction to cosmetology with emphasis on basic practical skills and theories including roller control, quick styling, shampooing, hair coloring, permanent waving, facials, manicuring, business and personal ethics, and bacteriology and sanitation.
 Successful completion of the course requires at least 375 Cosmetology studio hours.

-The actual vocational instruction is scheduled to take place at Jocie's Beauty School in Brazil.
+Elective or Elective for all diplomas The actual vocational instruction is scheduled to take place at Jocie's Beauty School in Brazil.
 During the regular school year, students will follow their high school morning program and report to Jocie's Beauty School for afternoon instruction.
 Clay Community Schools will provide a tuition credit toward the total training costs of the school.
 See your guidance counselor for more information.

-NOTE: This course may require extended hours of participation in order to meet the 1500 hours required for the Cosmetology and Barbering exams.
+Prerequisite: None NOTE: This course may require extended hours of participation in order to meet the 1500 hours required for the Cosmetology and Barbering exams.